Ayanava2000/Sales-Analysis-of-a-Convenience-Store/README.md

 # Pricing-Analytics-Convenient-Store

-The goal was to analyze the daily pricing and sales data of a set of products in a convenient store over a 1 year period.
-September 2024-August 2025 and identify any new sales insights and price elasticity of the products.
+The goal was to analyze the price-demand elasticity of a set of products in a convenient store from a 1 year daily sales data.

-**The Dataset**
+## The Dataset
 ds- Date
 Product- Latte, Donuts, Wings, Sandwiches and Bread units- average units of the product sold per store on a given date